Dabaniel/CS2450_Group_1/README.md

 <li><strong>Multi word flexibility:</strong> Select from four-digit or six-digit words memory will seamlessly be edited for user.</li>

 <h2>Installation and Setup</h2>
-<li>For Install:</li> As this is a GitHub repository, to access the program the user will need to clone the repository.
+<li><strong>For Install:</strong></li> As this is a GitHub repository, to access the program the user will need to clone the repository.
-<li>For Setup:</li> Once the repository has been cloned and is found within local computer files.
+<li><strong>For Setup:</strong></li> Once the repository has been cloned and is found within local computer files.
 Please note that PIP install files may be necessariy to run the program successfully.
 These include: PySide6

 <h2>Contributing</h2>
 This program was implemented for educational purposes.
 Many Design patterns learned throughout the course have been applied however not all were beneficial for the use of this program and therefore were not implemented.